nf-core/rnaseq/docs/usage.md

 add the following command line parameters.

 ### `--remove_rRNA`
-Instructs to use SortMeRNA to remove reads related to ribosomal RNA.
+Instructs to use SortMeRNA to remove reads related to ribosomal RNA (or any patterns found in the sequences defined by `--rRNA_database_manifest`).

 ### `--save_nonrRNA_reads`
 By default, non-rRNA FastQ files will not be saved to the results directory.
 Specify this